 In April 1940, together with her mother Wanda and her brother Leszek, she fled Poland and came to Brazil, where they settled.
 At the beginning, the family lived in Curitiba in the state of Paraná, where Hanna studied first at Colégio São José and then at Colégio Sion.
 When her father arrived from London in 1943 to join the Polish Legation in Rio de Janeiro as assistant Naval Attaché, the whole family moved to Rio de Janeiro, where she graduated from Colégio Sion, Rio in December 1948.
 In 1949, as a result of her academic excellence and interest in studying abroad, she was awarded a full scholarship to Wellesley College in the US, where she followed a liberal arts curriculum and graduated with a Bachelor Degree in Arts in 1952.

-On her return, she married Edward Juźwiak in Rio de Janeiro, Brazil on September 6th 1952 and in August 1953, their daughter Barbara was born.
+On her return, she married Edward Juźwiak in Rio de Janeiro, Brazil on September 6th 1952 and in August 1953, their daughter Barbara Wanda was born.
 In September 1953 they moved to Santos, where Edward was offered a post in a shipping company.
-In 1957, Mark was born and in 1961, the twins: Edward and Jorge.
+In 1957, Mark Piotr was born and in 1961, the twins: Edward Paulo and Jorge Bohdan.

 - 3 boys by her daughter Barbara Wanda Juzwiak (married to Pierre René Paul Dieu): Jean Marc Dieu, Jacques Edouard Dieu, Christophe André Dieu;